ThomasSwisher/student-workbook/src/reflections/wk2/day2.md

 What are higher order functions?
 Can you provide an example?
-When a function accepts another as a parameter.
+When a function accepts another an argument.

 # Fireside
 Helpful Tools Tuesday